 - MG2R furnaces with an "F" following the input rate in the model number are factory configured for the return air to flow through the front louvered door.
-The return air may also be attached to either side of the furnace cabinet using a field installed kit (PN 904003).
-The location and size of the side and top return air connections are shown in Figure 24 (page 29), Figure 25 (page 30) & Figure 26 (page 31).
-The filter size for the side return air is 20" x 20" x 1". - Model numbers with a "T" following the input rate are factory configured for the return air to enter the top of the furnace.
-See Figure 27 (page 32), Figure 28 (page 33) & Figure 29 (page 34).
+The location and size of the top return air connections are shown in Figure 25, Figure 26 & Figure 27. - Model numbers with a "T" following the input rate are factory configured for the return air to enter the top of the furnace.
+See Figure 28, Figure 29 & Figure 30.